nkinnan/esphome-pace-bms/README.md

   #level: VERBOSE
   level: VERY_VERBOSE
 ```
-Additionally, if you want to get serial logs over USB on a C3, S2 and S3, you should add this to your logger config:
+Additionally, if you want to get serial logs over USB on a C3, S2 or S3, you should add this to your logger config:

 ```yaml
 logger: